bakyt-dev/hangman2/src/learning-development-progress.md

-# DETAILED DEVELOPMENT && LEARNING PROGRESS
+# DEVELOPMENT && LEARNING PROGRESS

 ## Hangman
 1. This is my second attempt to build a first project from the Sergei Zhukov's Java Roadmap - https://zhukovsd.github.io/java-backend-learning-course/projects/hangman/